 Em escabeche In vinegar/wine marinade Bright, acidic, great as a salad component

-Vinho Verde is the default local pairing for a reason.
-Its light effervescence, green apple crispness, and low alcohol lift the heavy salt without competing with the delicate fish.
-It works flawlessly with virtually every tin on this list.
+Vinho Verde is the default for good reason.
+Its light effervescence, green apple crispness, and low alcohol lift the salt without competing with delicate fish.
+It works with virtually every tin on this list.

-Dão Branco offers a more elegant alternative.
-It is citrus-forward and slightly fruit-driven, with enough heavy body to handle richer, oilier preparations like spiced sardines or smoked mackerel.
+Dão Branco is a more elegant option — citrus-forward and slightly fruit-driven, with enough body to handle richer preparations like spiced sardines or smoked mackerel.

-Albariño, sourced from Spanish Galicia just north of Portugal’s Douro River, brings bracing acidity and a natural salinity that perfectly mirrors the ocean character of the fish.
+Albariño, sourced from Spanish Galicia just north of Portugal’s Minho River, brings bracing acidity and a natural salinity that mirrors the ocean character of the fish.

-For a deeply local Porto alternative, order the Portonic—white Port served over ice with tonic water and a lemon wedge.
-It is the perfect aperitif to drink alongside lighter tins like petingas in olive oil.
+For a local Porto alternative, order the Portonic — white Port served over ice with tonic water and a lemon wedge.
+It is the correct aperitif alongside lighter tins like petingas in olive oil, and the combination is far better than it sounds on paper.

-• The Base: Thick, crusty sourdough or a good seeded rye bread.
-You want something with enough physical structure to hold the dense fish without dissolving into mush.
+• The base: Thick, crusty sourdough or a seeded rye with enough structure to hold dense fish without turning to mush

-• The Fish: One tin of premium sardines or mackerel, drained slightly but definitely not fully.
-Reserve that oil.
+• The fish: One tin of premium sardines or mackerel, drained slightly but not fully — reserve the oil

-• The Acid: A fresh lemon cut in half, squeezed directly over the tin the exact moment you peel open the lid.
+• The acid: A fresh lemon cut in half, squeezed directly over the open tin the moment the lid comes off

-• The Cheese Parallel: Hard, aged cheese like Parmigiano Reggiano or a good aged Portuguese Queijo Serra placed on the exact same board.
-Both products exist because of the exact same culinary logic: controlled preservation creating highly concentrated flavor.
+• The cheese parallel: Hard aged cheese — Parmigiano Reggiano or a good Portuguese Queijo Serra — placed on the same board.
+Both products exist because of the same culinary logic: controlled preservation creating concentrated flavor

-Pro Tip: Never discard the olive oil left at the bottom of the tin.
-Pour it into a small bowl and use it as a savory dipping sauce for your crusty bread or as a rich dressing for a simple green salad.
-That specific oil has been infusing with the fish for months, making it one of the best things on the entire board.
+Pro Tip: Never discard the olive oil at the bottom of the tin.
+Pour it into a small bowl and use it as a dipping sauce for the bread or as a dressing for a simple green salad.
+That oil has been infusing with the fish for months.
+It is one of the best things on the board.

 portuguese canned fish the only guide with tsa rules 7